mxagar/spark_big_data_guide/02_Spark/README.md

 # To check that the container is running
 docker ps

+# To stop and rm
+docker stop spark-local && docker rm spark-local
 ```

 Code to check that the cluster is running, `test_spark.ipynb`: